rbind/support/content/post/2017-04-28-will-landau-s-portfolio-for-minimalists.md

 ---
-title: Will Landau's portfolio: a website for minimalists
+title: "Will Landau's portfolio: a website for minimalists"
 author: Will Landau
 date: 2017-04-28
 slug: landau-website